ugoreke/ExcelDarkMode/README.md

    File>More Templates>Personal>Pin Dark Mode Workbook

-3. Use that Dark mode template to open a new blank sheet
+3. Use that dark mode template to open a new blank sheet

 # License